ShaneQful/Jupiter-Broadcasting-Android-App/README.md

 * HLS Stream if I decide to change the android version

 ### Notes on anyone wanting to contribute:

-* Using 4 spaces as tabs instead of \t character because this is the netbeans default.

 * [Use standard java style guide](http://www.oracle.com/technetwork/java/codeconv-138413.html)